EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/token.md

     $lacadmin token list
 ```

-The `list` command shows all auth token for the current account.
+The `list` command shows all auth token for the current TeamSpace.
 Use 'lacadmin roles list' to see a detailed list of roles.

 #### Output
 ```